sdemyanov/tensorflow-worklab/README.md

 ```
 The inspect_checkpoint.py file can be found in 'tensorflow/python/tools' folder of the Tensorflow source, which you can download from GitHub.

 This script will show you the variable names, their types and sizes.
-Use the *restscope* parameter to specify mapping of these filenames to your model, defined in Network class.
-If you want to adjust the architecture (for example, change the last layer on another one with a different number of classes), define the parameter *restore=False* to specify that these variables need to be initialized from scratch and will not be restored.
+Use the *restscope* parameter in the Network class to specify which the mapping from the external model variables to your own.
+Your variables without *restscope* will be either restored from the checkpoint, or initialized from scratch.

 Set up the path to the model to restore in Session class.
 For example, use [this link](https://raw.githubusercontent.com/ry/tensorflow-resnet/master/data/tensorflow-resnet-pretrained-20160509.tar.gz.torrent) to download pretrained ResNet models. *A model to restore is used only at the start of training*.
-Once the current session is saved (i.e. the checkpoint file exist), all variables are restored from it, including those with the parameter 'restore=False'.
+Once the current session is saved (i.e. the checkpoint file exist), all variables are restored from it, unless you specify *RESTORE_ANYWAY=True*.
 Therefore, you can stop and start training at any time.

 POTENTIAL PROBLEMS

 - First of all, adjust all the paths and other parameters to your own!
-Prepare file lists and their labels!
+Prepare the dictionary with file paths and their labels!
 The example is not supposed to be launched immediately.

 - In the current version (v0.8) of Tensorflow you cannot specify 1x1 convolutions with stride > 1, which are requred by ResNet models.
 To overcome this problem, install the latest nightly build.
 You can find it [here](ci.tensorflow.org/view/Nightly/job/nigntly-matrix-linux-gpu).
 Install it using
 ```
 sudo pip install --upgrade /path/to/build/build.whl
 ```

 - The moving average variables, which are used trach the batch mean and variance, are initialized by 0.
 If you have a decay very close to 1, it will take a while for them to approach the real mean and variance.
-Therefore, if you don't restore a pretrained model, set the decay to be around 0.7, run for several iterations, and then change it back to 0.99 or so.
+Therefore, if you don't restore a pretrained model, set the decay to be around 0.7, run for several iterations, and then change it to 0.99 or so.